From our “Ask a Question” Mailbag: Finalizing an Estate as Executor in Lehigh County, PA

 You are right to be concerned.
 Prior to making distributions from the estate, you should insist on getting a release of liability.
-This is typically done informally by using what is broadly referred to as a Family Settlement Agreement.
+Settlement Agreement

 Typically, the probate attorney assembles a Settlement Agreement and attaches to the agreement a complete Accounting of your actions plus a Schedule of Distribution where you inform the heirs of how you plan to distribute the estate assets.
 After all the heirs agree and sign the Settlement Agreement, you can safely make the distributions.